silentdiverchris/Archivist/README.md

 # Performance

-It could be faster, the 7-Zip library seems to be faster than the .Net compression, and a previous version of the code used RoboCopy which did the copying more quickly especially with muti-threaded copies.
+It could be faster, the 7-Zip library seems to be faster than the .Net compression, and a previous version of the code used RoboCopy, which did the copying more quickly especially with muti-threaded copies.

-I might update it to use RoboCopy again but it's not really a priority, it wasn't all that much faster, I don't sit waiting for it to finish anyway and having complete control over what gets copied is nicer than tweaking parameters to RoboCopy.
+I might update it to use RoboCopy again but it's not really a priority, it wasn't all that much faster, and I don't sit waiting for it to finish anyway.

 # Full disk

-If the destination disk fills up while creatign a zip or copying a file it will fail that operation and report an error but continue, so an archive of your music library might fail but the archives of smaller sets of files defined later in the job will still be attempted.
+If the destination disk fills up while creating a zip or copying a file it will fail that operation and report an error but continue, so an archive of your music library might fail but the archives of smaller sets of files defined later in the job will still be attempted.

 # Jobs